nicholaswilde/homelab-pull/README.md

 ---

+## :test_tube: Testing with a Specific Branch

+To test changes from a specific branch before they are merged into `main`, you can modify the `ansible-pull` command to target that branch.

+1.  **Identify the branch name:** For example, `my-feature-branch`.

+2.  **Modify the `ansible-pull` command:**

+    Change the URL in the `ansible-pull` command from `https://github.com/nicholaswilde/homelab-pull.git` (which defaults to the `main` branch) to point to your specific branch using the `-C` or `--checkout` option, or by specifying the branch in the URL if your `ansible-pull` version supports it directly for playbook repositories (though `-C` is more standard for specifying a branch).

+    **Using `-C` (checkout) option (recommended):**
+    This tells `ansible-pull` to checkout the specified branch after cloning.

+    ```shell
+    ansible-pull -U https://github.com/nicholaswilde/homelab-pull.git -C my-feature-branch -i "$(uname -n),"
+    ```

+    Replace `my-feature-branch` with the actual name of your branch.

+3.  **Bootstrap Script (if applicable for new setups):**
+    If you are bootstrapping a new node and want it to use a specific branch from the start for the initial `requirements.yaml` and scripts, you would need to modify the URLs within the bootstrap script itself before running it.
+For example, changing `refs/heads/main` to `refs/heads/my-feature-branch` in the script's URL paths:

+    ```shell
+    OWNER_NAME="nicholaswilde"
+    REPO_NAME="homelab-pull"
+    BRANCH_NAME="my-feature-branch" # Specify your branch
+    # ...
+    bash -c "$(curl -fsSL https://raw.githubusercontent.com/${OWNER_NAME}/${REPO_NAME}/refs/heads/${BRANCH_NAME}/scripts/bootstrap.sh)"
+    ```
+    And similarly for the `REQUIREMENTS_URL` inside the script if it's hardcoded, or ensure your `ansible-pull` command used post-bootstrap points to the correct branch.
+The `ansible-pull` command shown above is the primary way to control the playbook branch after initial setup.

+This allows you to test your changes in isolation on one or more managed nodes before merging to `main`.

+---

 ## :stethoscope: Troubleshooting

 Troubleshooting can be done by passing setting `debug_enabled` to `true` or passing in the `-vvv` argument.